 Why Knit Teddy Bears?

-Small teddy bears usually come with a vest, dress or some accessories.
+The smaller-sized teddy bears are great yarn busters as they often need only 50 yards or less.
+Small bears usually come with a vest, dress or some accessories.
 Learning to make miniature clothes can be a great jumpstart to making a life-sized one.

 Oh, most teddy bears do not require blocking.
 Yay!

 Teddy Bear Knitting Tips

 Choose acrylic yarn or superwash wool to knit teddy bears so they can be washed in a washing machine without worrying about shrinkage or piling.

 The facial expression on a teddy bear vary.
 I like to make sure my teddy bears are smiling or sort of smiling.
 For eyes, you can sew on buttons, safety eyes, felt discs, or embroider them.
 Safety eyes or embroidered eyes are best for teddies meant for small children.
 The same goes for the nose.
 For embroidery, I have seen a bear with a pink silky ribbon for a nose.
 Very sweet.
 Here is a blog post by Simply Notables on creating eyes and noses using needle felting.
 She felted a little heart for the nose.
 Really cute.